msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Requires PHP: 5.6
 Stable tag: 4.4.6

-This plugin allows customers with a Portuguese bank account to pay WooCommerce orders using Multibanco (Pag.
-Serviços), MB WAY and Payshop through IfthenPay’s payment gateway.
+This plugin allows customers with a Portuguese bank account to pay WooCommerce orders using using Multibanco (Pag.
+Serviços), MB WAY, Credit Card and Payshop through IfthenPay’s payment gateway.

 == Description ==

 “Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), or Home Banking services, is the most popular way to pay for services and (online) purchases in Portugal.
 Portuguese consumers trust the “Multibanco” system more than any other.
 This plugin will allow you to generate a payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or Home Banking service.

-The new MB WAY (using the customer mobile phone number) and CTT Payshop payment methods are also available.
+The MB WAY (using the customer mobile phone number), Credit or Debit Card and CTT Payshop payment methods are also available.

 This is the official [IfthenPay](https://ifthenpay.com) plugin, and a contract with this company is required.
 Technical support is provided by [Webdados](https://www.webdados.pt).

 **This plugin will soon require WordPress 4.4, WooCommerce 3.0 and PHP 7.0 or above.**
 If you cannot update any of these components, you should check the changelog of this plugin to find out which is the last version you can use in your scenario.

-**If you’re using WooCommerce 4.2.0 and experiencing problems with orders changing values and new references being created [check this out](https://wordpress.org/support/topic/importante-encomenda-muda-de-valor-no-woocommerce-4-2-0/) and report issues [here](https://github.com/woocommerce/woocommerce/issues/26582)**

 = Are you already issuing automatic invoices on your WooCommerce store? =